setzler/DiDforBigData/README.md

 4. My R package `DiDforBigData`.

-Regarding Callaway & Sant’Anna (2021), there are many options available in this package, so I compare three: the default; the estimation method `est_method = "reg"` (not shown below since it gives nearly identical results as the default); and the case in which standard errors are computed analytically rather than by bootstrap (`bstrap=F`).
+Regarding Callaway & Sant’Anna (2021), there are many options available in this package, so I compare three: the default (doubly-robust); the estimation method `est_method = "reg"` (not shown below since it gives nearly identical results as the default); and the case in which standard errors are computed analytically rather than by bootstrap (`bstrap=F`).

 Below, I draw the simulated data 3 times per sample size, and apply each estimator.
 Results are presented for the median across those 3 draws.